SwarmOfBears/WorldeditBrushNames/README.md

 ## Listeners
 ### /br or /brush
-Renames your item to the brush command used
+Renames your held item to the brush command used

 ### /mask
-Adds mask information to the item's lore
+Adds mask information to your held item's lore